 A.1(f) The Company sells single premium group risk products to credit unions, ("CUs"), affiliated to the ILCU, in the Republic of Ireland and Northern Ireland.
 The relevant policyholders are CUs, and not the CUs' members, although it is the members' lives that are insured.
-The business sold in Northern Ireland is transacted under the freedom of services provisions of the Third EU Life Directive which continued to operate during the Brexit transitional arrangement to end 2020.
+During 2021 the business sold in Northern Ireland was transacted under the authorisation provided by the PRA's Temporary Permissions Regime.